ABRAHAM LINCOLN: NATIONAL SAVIOUR

 A Bicentennial Note of Thanks

-dare to ask God’s assistance in wringing their bread from the sweat of other
+to ask God’s assistance in wringing their bread from the sweat of other men’s

-as a larger-than-life figure that liberated the slaves.
-But, in this simplistic view, we shortchange
+larger-than-life figure that liberated the slaves.
+But, in this simplistic view, we shortchange the real sacrifice

-the real sacrifice and terrible suffering endured by the flesh and blood man on
+and terrible suffering endured by the flesh and blood man on behalf of the

 happenstances that seem to suggest divine involvement.
 The way the dark clouds parted on his 2nd